Watchet: Culture

 Samuel Taylor Coleridge's poem The Rime of the Ancient Mariner was written in 1797 whilst travelling through Watchet and the surrounding area.
 He lived at Coleridge Cottage in Nether Stowey and while living there he wrote "This Lime-Tree Bower My Prison", part of "Christabel", Frost at Midnight and The Rime of the Ancient Mariner.

 It is claimed that the sight of harbour, from St. Decuman's Church, was the primary inspiration for Coleridge to start the poem.
 In September 2003, a commemorative statue, by Alan B Herriot of Penicuik, Scotland, was unveiled at the harbour.

 Local traditions include Lantern Night, which is held on 16 September and involves children in the town with candle lanterns made from hollowed out root vegetables such as mangelwurzel or swede.
 It was the last remaining reminder of the Watchet Fair (also known as St Decuman's Fair).
 Another tradition is Queen Caturn's Day on the last Saturday of November.
 Watchet was famous for its blue dye and Queen Caturn was so impressed she bestowed the town's folk with cider and cakes as a reward for this.
 The tradition is carried on with costumes and celebrations.

+Media

+Local news and television programmes are BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 102.6 FM, Greatest Hits Radio South West on 102.4 FM, and West Somerset Radio, community based radio station that broadcast from the town on 104.4 FM.

+The town is served by local newspapers, West Somerset Free Press and Somerset County Gazette.